vadramson/Containerization/AirFlow_with_Docker.md

 # 3 Using the AirFlow API

-To use the API, modify the AirFlow .yaml file _environment_ section by adding the following  line of code
+To use the API, modify the AirFlow .yaml file _environment_ section by adding the following  line of code if not already present

       AIRFLOW__API__AUTH_BACKEND: 'airflow.api.auth.backend.basic_auth'

-Then restart docker-compose
+Then restart docker-compose by

+      $ docker-compose down && docker-compose up